leobix/mban22_software_tools/Orientation/README.md

 2. If you tried that, write an email to `kimvc@mit.edu` and `hwiberg@mit.edu` describing the problem in as much detail as possible, preferably including screenshots.

-# 3. Optimization: Julia and JuMP
+# 2. Optimization: Julia and JuMP

-**Please try to complete all the steps below before the first day of class.** We will only be using Julia and Gurobi on the second day, but we have very limited time in class and we will not be able to help you with installation problems during the teaching time.
+**Please try to complete the steps below before the first day of class.**  We will only be using Julia and Gurobi on the second day, but we have very limited time in class and we will not be able to help you with installation problems during the teaching time.
 If you have difficulties with the installations below, please email `kimvc@mit.edu` and `hwiberg@mit.edu` and include as much information as possible so that we can assist you.

-Note that you will need to be connected to the MIT network to activate one of these installations, but most of the other steps can be completed from any location.
+*Note that you will need to be connected to the MIT network to activate the Gurobi installation, but the other steps can be completed from any location.*

 ## Install Julia

 Julia is programming language developed at MIT.
 To install Julia, go to [`https://julialang.org/downloads/`](https://julialang.org/downloads/) and download the appropriate version for your operating system.
 See [`here`](https://julialang.org/downloads/platform.html) for more detailed instructions.
-We will assume that everyone has installed the most recent version of Julia (either vX or vX).
+We will assume that everyone has installed the most recent version of Julia (v1.6.2).
 If you have an older version installed, we recommend that you install the newer version as well.

 To confirm that Julia is installed, open a Julia window by clicking on the Julia icon in your applications menu (note: mac users should make sure Julia is copied into their applications folder).
 You should see a prompt at the bottom of the new window that looks like this: